Have you considered:

 Outdoor event permits are required for any of the following: amplified sound, outdoor gatherings of more than 20 people, tents, blocking of roads or sidewalks, parades, or races.
 Please download and fill out the permit and return it to email@example.com or to our offices at least two weeks before your event.
 Once approved, the permit will be forwarded to the Hanover Town Offices, which need a minimum of 10 business days before final approval.

 All tents to be set up on campus property must be approved through Conferences and Events.
 Please place your request at least four weeks ahead of time to help ensure availability.
 This does not mean that Conferences and Events will hire your tent vendor.
 An outdoor event permit will be required for all tents.

 Typical information needed for tents:

-Conferences and Special Events keeps current College event policies on file.
+Conferences and Events keeps current College event policies on file.
 Please contact our office for policy concerns or questions, particularly if your event involves use of the Green, Baker Lawn, blocking of Tuck Drive or Webster Avenue, outdoor amplification, a tent, or late hours.

 Last Updated: 5/3/15